 “Good things come to those who wait,” is a time-honored saying, and there’s a lot to be said for it.
 But at least one of the lessons of Beckett’s play have apparently been lost on some portion of the horse world.
-One wonders: at what point should one run out of patience, and should it start to dawn that nothing is likely to happen?
+One wonders: when it comes to therapies, at what point should one run out of patience, and should it start to dawn on folks that nothing is likely to happen?

-1. They have wonderful, but somewhat vague, claims of effectiveness
+- They have wonderful, but somewhat vague, claims.
+Claims like:

-- “Formulas designed to provide different levels of support depending upon the overall joint health of your horse!”
+- “Formulas designed to provide different levels of support”

 - “… high quality, cutting edge supplements that provide support in maintaining the health, performance, and longevity of our horses…”

 - They are not subjected to or have had very little testing for things like effectiveness, content, or purity.

 - Their main virtue is in their packaging and promotion.

 - They don’t have to prove that they do what they say they are going to do.
 (By the way, 2 – 5 apply to almost every supplement and many therapies).